-The team at Disability Services currently works with approximately 2000 students to ensure students with disability are provided with an equitable opportunity to achieve academic success at the University.
-Disability Services supports independence, responsibility and autonomy in the way that students can access this service, via an online service request system.
+The team at Inclusion and Disability Services currently works with approximately 2000 students to ensure students with disability are provided with an equitable opportunity to achieve academic success at the University.
+Inclusion and Disability Services supports independence, responsibility and autonomy in the way that students can access this service, via an online service request system.
 This ensures their ability to manage their needs with independence and on a needs basis.

 Inclusion and Disability Services also works closely with academic and administrative areas to ensure students with disability are provided with appropriate, reasonable and equitable support that maintains the academic integrity of the course.
 A student’s required support is communicated to academic staff via the 'academic plan' model, which has been used since 2011 and was implemented as a consistent approach University wide in 2016.

 Student Alexis describes how access to this support led to achievement: “I called Disability Services as a last-ditch effort before breakdown and the help was amazing.
 A staff member advocated for me and spoke with all of the coordinators so that I could create an assessment schedule that was actually possible.”

 Integrating and foregrounding accessibility within teaching and learning spaces was an important element of implementing the Disability Action Plan 2013-18.
 Some of the more well-known results include the following.

 Lecture recording: lectures in University-owned lecture theatres are now, by default, recorded and available online for students unable to attend.
 Lecture recordings afford students with hearing, learning, vision, physical impairments flexibility in how they engage with lecture content and ensure the content can be adapted to different accessibility needs.